 Q66: Endocrinology: PLAB/UK(MLA)/AKT Exam style question

 Today we will discuss another Q66 Endocrinology PLAB 1/ UKMLA exam question.
-This is a common topic that has appeared in the past PLAB 1 exam.

 A 25-year-old man originally from Zimbabwe, but currently residing in the UK, attends a clinic with complaints of persistent fatigue, cold intolerance, and unexplained weight gain over the past few months.
 On examination, you note dry skin, bradycardia, and mild non-pitting oedema.
 His recent blood investigations show a raised TSH level with a low free T4, consistent with primary hypothyroidism.
 Given his background and clinical presentation, which of the following is the most probable etiological factor for his condition?